checkout/checkoutkit-android/README.md

 JDK 1.8

+If you are using JDK 1.6 or 1.7, refer to [CheckoutKit Android 1.6.0](https://github.com/checkout/checkoutkit-android/tree/1.6.0).

 ### How to use the library

 Download ```checkoutkit.jar``` and use it as an external library in your IDE.